Peer Community In

 HOW IS FREEDOM FROM BIAS, CRONYISM, RETALIATION AND FLATTERY ENSURED?

 Bias, cronyism, retaliation and flattery are limited by i) the transparency of the reviews, which are freely available and may be signed, and ii) the transparency of recommendation texts, which are freely available and must be signed.
-In addition, PCI has established a code of conduct (no conflict of interest, no recommendation of articles authored by close colleagues and/or friends, etc.) to be followed by recommenders, reviewers and authors.
+In addition, PCI has established a code of conduct (no conflicts of interest, no recommendations of articles authored by close colleagues and/or friends, etc.) to be followed by recommenders, reviewers, and authors.
 The Managing Board of the thematic PCI performs quality control to ensure reviews and recommendations comply with these ethical guidelines.

 ARE COMMENTS/REVIEWS FOR REJECTED PREPRINTS PUBLICLY AVAILABLE?

-No, only reviews and comments leading to the attribution of a recommendation (positive, but with criticisms and suggestions for improvement) are published.
-When a preprint is rejected, the reviews and comments are sent to the authors but are not published.
+No, only reviews and comments that lead to the attribution of a recommendation (positive, with criticisms and suggestions for improvement) are published.
+When a preprint is rejected, the reviews and comments are sent to the authors, but are not published.

 CAN RECOMMENDERS OR MANAGING BOARD MEMBERS SUBMIT THEIR PREPRINTS TO PCI?

-Yes, all authors, whether or not they belong to PCI, can submit their preprints to PCI.
-These articles follow the same process, and the Managing Board (excluding any members who are co-authors of the submitted article) ensures that the Code of conduct is followed.
+Yes, all authors, whether or not they are PCI members, can submit their preprints to PCI.
+These articles follow the same process, and the Managing Board (excluding any members who are co-authors of the submitted article) ensures that the preprint complies with the Code of Conduct.
 If the preprint is recommended, the Conflicts of Interest section should mention the authors who act as recommenders in the thematic PCI.

 FATE AND CITATIONS OF RECOMMENDED PREPRINTS